MGrim934/web-app-y3/README.md

 * Log out!
   * When you are done!

+***

 ##Project Goal
 This was a learning project.
-I wanted to create a small private blogging app and attempted to design an easy to use but functional system that allowed users the ability to make and store posts.
+I wanted to create a small private blogging app and attempted to design an easy to use but functional system that gave users the ability to make and store posts.
-A simple concept, but one that allowed me to explore several areas such as
+A simple concept, but one that allowed me to explore several areas including:
- * Simple Log in system
+ * Implementing a simple log in system
  * Database usage
  * AJAX calls